Gunth15/Epoll-implementation-comparison/README.md

 ## Conclusion

-I wrote the zig version first as I plan to do more with that after I finish working on another side project(stay tuned).
+I wrote the Zig version first as I plan to do more with that after I finish working on another side project(stay tuned).
 With that in mind, it was incredibly simple to rewrite a lot of the functionality in rust showing a great overlap between both of these cool languages.

 The performance does not actually matter very much because most of the time both programs will be limited by I/O.